django-cms/django-filer/README-Finder.md

 ## Permission System

-The permission system of **django-filer** is based on the idea of Access Control Lists (ACLs) similar to Posix or NTFS ACSs.
-This allows to grant fine-grained permissions to everybody, individual users and/or groups for each file and folder.
+The permission system of **django-filer** is using the concept of Access Control Lists (ACLs) similar to Posix or NTFS ACLs.
+This allows granting fine-grained permissions to everybody, individual users and/or groups for each file and folder.

 Permissions are controlled through the model named `AccessControlEntry`.
 This model has a foreign key onto `InodeModel` and a so-called "principal".
-A principal is either a user, a group or a flag for everyone.
-They are mutually exclusive and implemented as a nullable foreign key onto `User`, a foreign key onto `Group` and a Boolean field named `everyone`.
+A principal is either a user, a group or for everyone.
+They are mutually exclusive and implemented as a nullable foreign key onto `User`, or a foreign key onto `Group`.
 Either of them can be set, but not both.
-If both are unset, the chosen permissions are applied to every staff user.
+If neither is set, the permission is considered for everyone.

-By using a separate model `AccessControlEntry`, **django-filer** can now compute the permissions using just one database query per inode.
+By using a separate model `AccessControlEntry`, **django-filer** can now compute the permissions using just one database (sub-)query while filtering all inodes.
 Until version 3, the permissions had to be computed traversing all ancestors starting from the current folder up to the root of the folder tree.
-This was a time-consuming opertaion and made **django-filer** slow for large datasets.
+This was a time-consuming operation and made **django-filer** slow for large datasets.

 Each `AccessControlEntry` has a bitmap field used to represent:
 * `write` set for a folder: Allows the user to upload a file, to change the name of that folder, to reorder files in that folder, to move files out of that filer.
 * `write` set for a file: Allows the user to replace a file, to edit the file's meta-data, and to move the file to another folder, if the source and target folders have write permissions.
-* `read` set for a folder: Allows the user to open that folder.
+* `read` set for a folder: Allows the user to open that folder and view its content.
 * `read` set for a file: Allows the user to view a thumbnail of that file inside its containing folder and use that file, including copying.
 * `admin`: Allows the user to change the permissions of that folder or file.